The Exorcist: Initial critical response

 Upon release the film received mixed critical reviews.
 Stanley Kauffmann, in The New Republic, wrote, "This is the scariest film I've seen in years—the only scary film I've seen in years."
 Arthur D. Murphy of Variety noted that it was "an expert telling of a supernatural horror story".
 In the horror-film magazine Castle of Frankenstein, Joe Dante, later director of Piranha and The Howling, called it "an amazing film, and one destined to become at the very least a horror classic ... there has never been anything like this on the screen before".
 (Note: Another positive review, after a fashion, came from the still-unidentified Zodiac Killer.
 In one of his last letters to the San Francisco police, he called the film "the best saterical comidy" [sic] he had ever seen.)
-Roger Ebert of the Chicago Sun-Times gave the film four stars, praising the actors (particularly Burstyn) and the special effects, but concluded: "I am not sure exactly what reasons people will have for seeing this movie; surely enjoyment won't be one ...
+Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, praising the actors (particularly Burstyn) and the special effects, but concluded: "I am not sure exactly what reasons people will have for seeing this movie; surely enjoyment won't be one ...
 Are people so numb they need movies of this intensity in order to feel anything at all?"

 In the middle of the range was Judith Crist.
 Her New York review called the film "half-successful".
 She praised Friedkin's direction, its "to-the-point performances" and the special effects and makeup.
 But she felt that Blatty had left out what made readers connect with characters in the novel; he was also perhaps limited since the film could not leave things to the imagination as his book had.
 Kael called the film "shallowness that asks to be taken seriously" saying its main problem was being too faithful to the novel as Blatty had intended it.
 Vincent Canby, writing in The New York Times, dismissed The Exorcist as "a chunk of elegant occultist claptrap ... a practically impossible film to sit through ... [e]stablish[ing] a new low for grotesque special effects."
 Andrew Sarris of The Village Voice complained, "Friedkin's biggest weakness is his inability to provide enough visual information about his characters ...
 The Exorcist succeeds on one level as an effectively excruciating entertainment, but on another, deeper level it is a thoroughly evil film."
 Rolling Stones Jon Landau called The Exorcist "nothing more than a religious porn film, the gaudiest piece of shlock this side of Cecil B. DeMille".
 Film Quarterlys Michael Dempsey called The Exorcist "the trash bombshell of 1973, the aesthetic equivalent of being run over by a truck ... a gloating, ugly exploitation picture".
 The San Francisco Bay Guardians reviewer called it "quite simply the dumbest, most insultingly anti-intellectual movie I have ever come across".